 Academic ESL: Intermediate to Advanced ESL Classes

 The highest level in General ESL (ESLN 40) prepares students to move on to the intermediate and advanced level classes (levels 50 to 80) which are more academic in focus.
 These classes can be taken for credit or noncredit.
 They are more focused – with separate classes for grammar and writing, reading and vocabulary, and listening and speaking and pronunciation.
-Students who progress through the higher-level sequence eventually take college-level English and work towards career certificates, degrees, or transfer to a university.
+Students who progress through the higher-level sequence may eventually take college-level English and work towards career certificates, degrees, or transfer to a university.

 On the left side of this page you will find links to information regarding the application processes, the classes offered, the schedules and other frequently asked questions (FAQs).
-All new students must take the ESL Placement Test at a Noncredit ESL Success Workshop or at the Assessment and Testing Office.

 - ESL Sequence of Classes Chart

 - We will not have in-person testing in the Summer 2020 and Fall 2020 semesters.